 For transfers to PSU, the policy is to accept only two (2) courses (8 units) for transfer credit at the graduate level, and a maximum of thirty-three (33) courses (132 units) for transfer credit into the bachelor's degree.
-PSU will allow a maximum of 68 quarter units in transfer into the associate's degree.
 Any transfer credit including prerequisites, require submission of an official transcript.